 Commentary.
 While the Zoning Map, at the time of adoption may not include any areas zoned Heavy Industrial, the plan is for industrial development to be concentrated in areas that are already providing a site for industry in the Parish.
 This district is to be adequately served by infrastructure.
 Concentrating industrial development in this district also minimizes the public safety risks from production and transportation.
 In addition, concentrating truck traffic will reduce the maintenance costs on Town roads.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Crossroad Commercial District (CC)